nathanbraun/nathanbraun-com/content/advice.md

 > "Advice that has worked for someone long-term is easily 10x or 100x more
 > valuable than 1, 2, 3, 4, 5.
 And advice based on a large cross-section of
-> people is easily 10x or 100x more valuable than one person's experience. -
+> people is easily 10x or 100x more valuable than one person's experience."
-> Patri Friedman

 Since hearing about this, I've tried to move away from handing out advice and recommendations that are less than 6, or at least adding a caveat if I do